pterodragon/bchack/notes/main.md

   - BTT service offered by Bittorrent the company
     - decentralized CDN for providers to advertise the bids and the data pieces
     - decentralized storage (requester can ask providers to store data there for a fee to the Bittorrent company)
-    - ecentralized proxy service for requesters to ask providers to download content by URL
+    - decentralized proxy service for requesters to ask providers to download content by URL
 - Implementation Considerations
   - Blockchain
     - to reduce fraud, all services should provide in increments